 - decide to stop working or discover new working arrangements;

 - find ways to stay active and contribute to society;

 - learn, grow and share their knowledge and skills;

 - maintain a sense of accomplishment and belonging;

 - take care of their physical, mental and emotional well-being.

-Ways of fully enjoying one’s life after retirement and addressing its challenges are limitless, however they do require reflection, exploration and planning.
-Research reveals that a positive attitude at this stage of life coupled with a flexible plan contribute to a successful transition into retirement.
+Ways of fully enjoying one’s retirement and addressing its challenges are limitless, however they do require reflection, exploration and planning.
+Research reveals that a positive attitude at this stage of life coupled with a flexible plan contribute to a successful retirement.